kaustubhad/fastman/README.md

 An **R package** for fast and efficient visualizing of GWAS results using Q-Q and Manhattan plots directly from PLINK output files.
 * **Fast**: Drastically reduces time in plot generation compared to qqman.
 On a typical imputed PLINK assoc file of 10 million SNPs, plotting time is reduced from 737s in qqman to 60s.
 * **Efficient**: Optimized memory management
-* **Versatile**: Can handle various inputs from p-values, logarithms of p-values to FST scores.
-Compatible plotting with other genome-wide population genetic parameters (e.g. FST, pi and D statistics).
+* **Versatile**: Can handle various inputs from p-values, and logarithms of p-values to FST scores.
+Compatible plotting with other genome-wide population genetic parameters (e.g. F<sub>ST</sub>, π and D statistics).
 Allows both-sided scores, e.g. scores with negative values.
 * **Non-model friendly**: Additional support for results from genomes of non-model organisms (often with hundreds of contigs or many scaffolds), alphabetical and other ordering options.
 * **Annotation and Highlight versatility**: Has a wide set of options to customize annotating and highlighting SNPs of interest.
-* **Familiar**: Has a very similar set of input arguments and code structure compared to qqman.
+* **Familiar**: Has a similar set of input arguments and code structure compared to qqman.
-* **Missing Value Handling**: Can handle missing values in the input dataframe.
+* **Missing Value Handling**: Can handle missing values in the input data frame.

 ## Installation
 If you are using Rstudio you can use the following code to install the package.
 ```
 devtools::install_github('kaustubhad/fastman',build_vignettes = TRUE)
 ```
-If you are not using Rstudio, we recommend installing the package without building the vignette.
+If you are not using Rstudio, we would recommend that you install the package without building the vignette.
 ```
 devtools::install_github('kaustubhad/fastman',build_vignettes = FALSE)
 ```